chebfun/chebsite/docs/index.md

     <a href='../examples' class='widget'>
         <h3>Examples</h3>
         <p>Chebfun Examples illustrate everything from rootfinding to
-        optimization to nonlinear differential equations.
+        optimization to nonlinear differential equations and vector calculus.
         Many users use them as templates for their own problems.</p>
     </a>
     </div>
 </div>